vavrines/blog2/README.md

    ```

 ## Theme note
 This is a theme in the old sense of the word.
-This is not a newer _gem-based_ theme (yet).
+This is not a newer _gem-based_ theme yet.

 ## License
 MIT